- Warning: Late repayments can cause you serious money problems. For help, contact the government’s free money advice website, MoneyHelper.

 Klarna customer reviews

 Klarna has a large number of online reviews.
-On Trustpilot, the brand scores 4.3 out of 5 stars based on over 12,500 reviews, with a rating of “Excellent”, as of November 2020.
+On Trustpilot, the brand scores 3.9 out of 5 stars based on over 155,000 reviews, with a rating of “Great”, as of March 2023.

-The platform covers off mindful spending to discourage shoppers from over-using it, but it has come in for criticism because some shoppers have spent more than they could afford.
-As always, make sure you’ve read and understood the small print before you sign up, and only use Klarna’s services if you’re sure you can repay the money in time.
+The platform covers mindful spending to discourage shoppers from over-using it, but some shoppers have spent more than they could afford.
+As always, make sure you’ve read and understood the small print before you sign up, and only use Klarna’s services if you’re sure you can pay the money in time.

-All in all, Klarna is the UK’s number one BNPL platform for a reason.
-There are three different BNPL plans to choose from, including an option that allows you to “try before you buy”.
-It’s partnered with just about any retailer that offers a BNPL option at checkout, and you’ll pay no interest on its “Pay in 3” or “Pay in 30 days” plans.
-Using these and paying on time is pretty straightforward and can work well for shoppers.
+There are 3 different BNPL plans to choose from, including an option that allows you to “try before you buy”.
+Klarna has partnered with just about any retailer that offers a BNPL option at checkout, and you’ll pay no interest on its “Pay in 3 instalments” or “Pay in 30 days” plans.
+Using these is pretty straightforward and can work well for shoppers who can repay on time.

 Sensor Tower, July 2020